-On the contrary, outbound marketing refers to any type of marketing in which a company initiates conversation with its target audience and sends a message out to a group.
+Outbound marketing refers to any type of marketing in which an organization attempts to obstruct potential customer’s attention in an attempt to coax them into a sale.
 Unlike inbound marketing that focuses primary on content development, outbound marketing includes more traditional forms of advertising and marketing, such as radio ads, TV commercials, print advertisements, outbound sales calls, tradeshows, and email spam.
-In short, outbound marketing is the opposite of inbound marketing.
-Instead of seeking out customers, outbound marketing relies on an approach in which your customers find you when they need a product or service.
+The primary goal of outbound marketing is to “interrupt” your target audience and get them to buy.
+Instead of seeking out customers, outbound marketing relies on finding customers through advertising..

 - Reaches new customers in your local area

 - Attracts an older generation of buyers

 - Provides access to a range of marketing options

 - Proves useful on a tight deadline

 While outbound marketing can still produce results, they are generally more difficult to track then inbound marketing.
 Many marketers also find outbound marketing to be less profitable.
 Despite this belief, many organizations continue to spend as much as 90 percent of their marketing budgets on forms of outbound marketing.
 This is because outbound marketing has the ability to rapidly spread the word to the masses in minimal time If, for example, you were hosting a party in a day or two, you likely do not have time to accumulate an email list for people who want to go, so fliers and pamphlets will have to do.
 Unfortunately, the receivers of these outbound messages are not always members of the audience you ideally want to target, meaning you might attract the wrong audience, or in the case of our example, invite a bunch of strangers to your party.